pBread/Entity-Query/README.md

 # Entity Query

-Entity Query allows developers to peform queries against state entities in a simple & performant manner.
+Filtering & searching records is one of the most common (and tedious) tasks in web-development.
+Entity Query lets you query records in your store in a simple and performant manner.

 - [Features](#features)
 - [Install](#install)